temporalio/documentation/docs/typescript/production-deploy.md

 `distroless/nodejs` images includes only the files that are strictly required to execute node.
 This results in even smaller images (approximately half the size of `node:slim` images).
 It also significantly reduce the surface of potential security issues that could be exploited by an eventual hacker in the resulting Docker images.

-It is generally possible and safe to execute TypeScript SDK Workers `distroless/nodejs` images (ie. unless your code itself requires dependencies that are not included in `distroless/nodejs`).
+It is generally possible and safe to execute TypeScript SDK Workers using `distroless/nodejs` images (ie. unless your code itself requires dependencies that are not included in `distroless/nodejs`).

-However, the build process is very likely to require dependencies that are not included in the `distroless/nodejs` image.
-Notably, `distroless/nodejs` images do not contain `npm`.
+Note however that some tools required for the build process (notably the `npm` command) are _not_ included in the `distroless/nodejs` image.
 This might result in various error messages during the Docker build.

 The recommanded solution is to use a multi-step Dockerfile.
 For example: